shivam-0105/code-interview/README.md

 <br />
 LinkedIn : [Shivam Panchal](https://www.linkedin.com/in/shivam-panchal-3947391b0/)

-Thank you spending your precious time.
-Have a nice day :)
+Thank you for spending your precious time.
+Have a nice day :grin: